Do robot vacuums work on carpet?

 Robot vacuums use a sweeping motion to clean so it should come as no surprise that they work better on hard surfaces than on carpets.

-Having said that, robot vacuums are still useful on carpets.
+Having said that, robot vacuums are still helpful on carpets.
 They can pick up pet hair and keep your carpet looking clean and tidy.

-But every few months you will still need to go over your carpet with a normal vacuum cleaner for that deep clean that gets out the dust that’s accumulated deep in the pile.
+But every few months you will still need to go over your carpet with a regular vacuum cleaner for that deep clean that gets out the dust that’s accumulated deep in the pile.

 The pile on your carpet is another factor you need to think about when considering a robot vacuum.